English Adult Sunday School

 Every three months, we offer a selection of courses that cover a range of topics including biblical studies, doctrine, spiritual disciplines, parenting, leadership, etc.

-New Testament Survey (Part 1 of 3): Matthew - Acts
+New Testament Survey (Part 3 of 3): 1 Timothy to Revelation

-Led by Pastor Henry Ow, John Hsieh, Henry Jin, and Bill Huang
+Led by James Gao, Pastor Henry Ow, John Hsieh, Nathan Leu, and Bill Huang

 Room 210